 A good example of this is when in early 2020, many businesses were forced to close their doors and order employees to work from home due to the ongoing pandemic.
 The unforeseen changes were a shock to many and required a period of transition for everyone.
 Transition mentoring was implemented widely to assist employees with the sudden change, to provide support and a forum to talk about concerns, as well as regular check-ins to ensure the continuation of workflow.
 It also helped employees get comfortable with their new settings.

 Transition mentoring is also a great way to encourage collaboration between team members and make the buy into whatever message is delivered more widespread.
 Teamwork in mentoring works well in these situations as it eliminates views of potential favouritism and brings everyone forward to a similar level at the same time.

 The cost of hiring recruits to fill roles within a business can cost an organization as high as six times as much as it can to hire from within, according to a study by Josh Bersin.
 With this in mind, a lot of companies encourage programs to retain talent.

 Unlike succession planning, upskilling involves retaining existing employees in roles that already exist.
 These roles may be highly sought after by graduates looking to use their knowledge on modern technologies and practices to their advantage to gain favour for these roles.
 Using mentoring in upskilling helps to level the playing field and ensure that current employees have an equal chance to progress in their role.

 Again, group mentoring works well in upskilling, especially when it involves coaching in the same areas as it is more efficient for delivering training to multiple people.
 But reverse mentoring can be highly successful in the sharing of knowledge between senior and junior employees.

-Mentoring for Diversity and Inclusion
+6. Supporting Diversity and Inclusion

 This is always a hot topic for mentoring.
 By companies ensuring their programs account for the inclusivity of people from all walks of life, it promotes fairness in opportunities within the organization.